Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Multi-messenger emission from ULXs: Application to SS 433

 where we assumed $\sigma_{\rm src} = r_{39} \approx 0.32\deg$.
-This suggests that during its first decade KM3NeT might be already able to detect the bubble of SS~433 if the actual flux from the source was at the level of the most optimistic realizations shown in Fig.~\ref{Fig: Modelling SS433}.
+This suggests that during its first decade KM3NeT might already be able to detect the bubble of SS~433 if the actual flux from the source is at the level of the most optimistic realizations shown in Fig.~\ref{Fig: Modelling SS433}.